Arthur J. Gallagher (AJG) Dividend Report

 Arthur J. Gallagher & Co.
 (AJG), one of the largest global insurance brokers and risk management firms, has built a reputation for steady execution, consistent dividend growth, and disciplined acquisitions.
 Led by a long-standing management team with deep roots in the company, AJG has maintained strong financial performance, supported by rising free cash flow, a solid balance sheet, and a growing portfolio of clients.
-Over the past year, the stock has delivered over 40% in total return, with upward momentum reflected in both price action and analyst sentiment.
-Its reliable dividend, paired with thoughtful capital deployment and a conservative payout ratio, makes it a notable player for investors focused on stable long-term growth.
+The stock has pulled back considerably from its 52-week high of $351.23, now trading near $218, creating a more attractive entry point for long-term income investors.
+Its reliable dividend, paired with thoughtful capital deployment and a conservative payout ratio, keeps it a notable player for investors focused on stable long-term growth.

 🧮 Key Dividend Metrics